Tilts

 ENDS

 As mentioned, the nomination for the board of Macquarie Group was partly triggered by its recent involvement in a range of unfair capital raisings which diluted retail shareholders.
-I first wrote about it in this June 9 column for The Eureka Report which included the following:
+I first wrote about it in this June 9 2020 column for The Eureka Report which included the following:

 Macquarie board tilt to drive capital raising reform

-The paper work has been lodged for a tilt at the Macquarie Group board at their AGM on July 30 with the most important element of the multi-pronged platform being an end to the systematic dilution of Australian retail shareholders in capital raisings.
+The paper work has been lodged for a tilt at the Macquarie Group board at their AGM on July 30 2020 with the most important element of the multi-pronged platform being an end to the systematic dilution of Australian retail shareholders in capital raisings.

 Macquarie has been involved in a range of raisings over the past few weeks (Flight Centre, Southern Cross Media, IDP Education, Monash IVF, NAB, Oil Search etc) which have badly diluted retail shareholders as a class by including excessively large placements, unfairly capped SPPs and non-renounceable entitlement offers with no or only extremely limited ability to apply for additional shares.

-Pro-rata renounceable offers that fully compensate non-participants are the fairest way to go and there hasn't been a single one of these in the Australian market so far this year, plus Macquarie has never done one themselves, as this list of all 30 PAITREO offers shows.
+Pro-rata renounceable offers that fully compensate non-participants are the fairest way to go and there hasn't been a single one of these in the Australian market so far this year, plus Macquarie has never done one itself, as this list of all 30 PAITREO offers shows.

 Even worse, Macquarie has been the market leading under-writer during this recent deluge of dilutive placements promoted by overpaid and conflicted investment banks which have advised countless boards to over-raise from institutions and under-raise from retail investors whilst sharing in about $400 million of largely unnecessary fees.